Absence and Lateness

 - Ensure there is enough room for people to get up their driveways.

-Newsletters are emailed to parents and caregivers fortnightly as well as being posted on the website.
-You can also be sent email alerts for school messages and updates by setting up a Twitter account.
+Newsletters are emailed to parents and caregivers fortnightly as well as being posted on the website and Facebook.
 Please see the office for details.
+Community notices are sent out via Hero to keep you informed of school events’.

 - Arrange an acceptable time to meet with the appropriate person.